Drive sales on autopilot with ecommerce-focused featuresSee Features

 BigCommerce comes with more than 100 dedicated themes for ecommerce merchants.
 While users can access 12 basic themes for free, there are also more than 100 premium themes available for $145 to $235.

-Customizing BigCommerce themes is now easier than ever following the launch of their Store Design tool.
+Customizing BigCommerce themes is now easier than ever following the launch of their Store Design tool. helping solidify its position as a top ecommerce solution.

 This gives you control over everything from backgrounds and font colors to logos, featured products, and checkout.